nrrrdcore/terminal/README.md

 ```
 ⌥ + click
 ```
-To place your cursor inside of a line in your terminal.
+Use option+click to place your cursor inside of a line in your terminal.
 Shout out to [@kelseyinnis](https://twitter.com/kelseyinnis) for this gem.
 Applaud her.

 ```
 $ ls